GLORY HALLELUJAH: The Golden Age of Gospel

 “There is, in some of the African voices, a wild and touching pathos, which art can never reach,” New Englander Ethan Andrews wrote after witnessing a black church service in Baltimore.
 That his visit was in1835, it becomes apparent that the emotionally-charged spirit of black church music existed long before anyone started calling it “gospel.”

 The most fulfilling music is that which is made not for money nor fame, but because it just has to come out.
-They can’t be contained, the voices that are unified, sanctified and possessed by a fiery spirit and so they burst out, reaching, reaching, reaching for heaven’s gate.
+They can’t be contained, the voices that are unified, sanctified and possessed by a fiery spirit and so they burst out, reaching for heaven’s gate.